Vivid-Shuvra/myJobProject/README.md

-Its an online job application project where anyone can apply to his / her respective job fields dynamically
+Its an online job application project where anyone can apply to his / her respective job fields dynamically through a step by step process .
+Also the owner of the site can manage and maintain the applicant for the applied job requests.